Jsugaru Port Station

 Instavar turned local stall context and food references into a usable poster.

-Anchored the work in the stall
+Kept the stall in the design

 The design stayed close to the real-world context of a compact Japanese food stall, rather than presenting the business like a generic restaurant brand.